.410 bore: Survival arms

-The small size of the .410 bore makes it popular for use in compact firearms carried for emergency use.
-These are often combination guns, with a .22 Hornet or .22 rimfire rifle barrel mounted over a .410 bore shotgun barrel.
+The small size of the .410 bore makes it popular for use in compact firearms carried for emergency use, and it is often found in over-and-under combination guns, with a .22 Hornet or .22 rimfire rifle barrel mounted above and a .410 bore shotgun barrel mounted below.

-The Snake Charmer is a .410 gauge, stainless steel, single shot, break-action shotgun, with an exposed hammer, an 18+1/8 in barrel, black molded plastic furniture and a short thumb-hole butt-stock that holds four additional 2+1/2 in shotgun shells.
+The Snake Charmer is a .410 bore, stainless-steel, single-shot, break-action shotgun with an exposed hammer, an 18+1/8 in barrel, black molded plastic furniture, and a short thumb-hole buttstock that holds four additional 2+1/2 in shotgun shells.
 These light-weight 3+1/2 lb guns have an overall length of 28+1/8 in.
 They are commonly used by gardeners and farmers for pest control.
-It originally sold for $89.95 and was marketed as a general purpose utility shotgun "perfect" for "fishing - hunting - camping - back packing - survival - home defense - truck or Jeep gun".
+It originally sold for $89.95 and was marketed as a general-purpose utility shotgun "perfect" for "fishing — hunting — camping — back packing — survival — home defense — truck or Jeep gun".

-The Savage Model 24 is an American-made, over and under, combination gun, manufactured by Savage Arms.
-The basic .22LR over .410 gauge model weighs 7 lb, has 24 in barrels, and an overall length of 41 in.
+The Savage Model 24 is an American-made, over-and-under, combination gun, manufactured by Savage Arms.
+The basic .22LR over .410 bore model weighs 7 lb, has 24 in barrels, and an overall length of 41 in.
 It may also be disassembled for ease of stowage.
 Its predecessor was made by Stevens and sported a tenite stock and forearm.
-In WWII, 15,000 were ordered and issued in air crew survival kits for Army Air Force bomber crews to be used as survival arms in the event they were shot down.
+In WWII, 15,000 were ordered and issued in air crew survival kits for Army Air Force bomber crews to be used as survival arms in the event that they were shot down.

 The M6 aircrew survival weapon was made for the US Air Force, with a .22 Hornet rifle barrel mounted over a .410 bore shotgun barrel and was first issued in the Korean War.
 The military also lists an aluminum .410 3 in shell, with a rifle primer, as standard issue under the ammunition inventory name M-35.
 The civilian version Springfield Armory M6 Scout has a .22 rimfire or .22 Hornet over a .410 bore shotgun barrel.
 The original M6 has a 14 in barrel, the same length as the stock, and folds in half for storage, making a compact package.
 With the short barrel, this is legally classified as an any other weapon in the United States, so the M6 Scout is made with 18.5 in barrels for civilian sales.
 Special flare cartridges in .410 were issued with the USAF model.